 TABLE OF CONTENTS

 Finding a tech support programming payment processor isn’t as easy as you might think.
-The IT and tech support industry is rife with fraud making the process for obtaining a merchant account harder.
+The IT and tech support industry is rife with fraud, making the process of obtaining a merchant account more difficult.
 Both new startups and existing tech support businesses need the ability to accept credit card payments online.
 A high risk payment gateway for tech support is needed to do this.
 By accommodating multiple payment options for your customers, your tech support programming business will be able to excel.

 An Overview of the Tech Support Programming Industry